Question:

 However, it’s important to note that a person can also develop a dependence on fentanyl or other opioids even when taking it as prescribed by a doctor.
 In addition to its illegal trafficking, doctor overprescribing of fentanyl has also helped fuel the current crisis.

 Rainbow fentanyl is fentanyl pressed into brightly-colored pills.
 According to the Department of Justice, it first began appearing in 2022.
 It’s thought this is meant to make the drug more enticing to young people.
+The emergence of rainbow fentanyl represents a dangerous trend in drug trafficking, with traffickers targeting young people.
 In fact, some of the street names for rainbow fentanyl include “Skittles” and “Sweet Tarts.”
 Some worry the pills could make their way into the hands of children via Halloween candy or other ways.

 However, some think bright-colored fentanyl pills are merely a marketing tactic by its distributors to help the product stand out from the competition.
 Regardless of the motivation, this form of colorful fentanyl has been sighted in at least 26 states according to DEA reports